 Is your child aiming to rock accelerated math?
 Itching to code video games?
-No matter her interest, there’s an after-school option sure to give her a boost.
+No matter her interest, there’s an after-school enrichment option sure to give her a boost.

 Since academic workloads and schedules are busy during the school year, be sure to keep expectations reasonable and give your kids time for play, says Jeff La Marca, PhD, assistant professor of special education at Seton Hall University.“Educational psychologists and well-established theories of learning have long recognized the importance of play,” La Marca says.

 If you’re looking to fit after-school enrichment into your child’s schedule, read on to find a program that’s right.

 ENGLISH & MATH

 Closter, Fort Lee

 AbaKidz’ multisensory approach melds visual input, auditory stimulation and the tactile manipulation of abacus beads to boost memory and enhance numerical fluency.
 Kids attend one to three times per week and get daily homework.

 Chatham Learning Center

 After-school enrichment offerings include tutoring in math, reading, foreign language, writing and AP courses along with homework help and summer enrichment.
 There’s also SAT and ACT test prep and psychoeducational evaluations for students who are struggling academically and Orton Gillingham tutoring (that is, specialized literacy training for those with dyslexia and other reading difficulties).